Arizona Leisure - Vacation Guide

 Flagstaff AZ is considered the commercial hub of Northern Arizona and is an ideal home base when visiting some of the most popular Northern Arizona attractions including the Grand Canyon South Rim which is less than 70 miles north of Flagstaff.
 Flagstaff is home to Northern Arizona University, so you can consider Flagstaff as a college town located at the convergence of Interstate 40 (East-West) and the I-17 Freeway from the south about 150 miles from the Phoenix and Scottsdale area.
 See the Flagstaff AZ Map.

-With a 2014 population of about 66,000 and rich history, Flagstaff is a complementing mix of small town charm, historic landmarks, modern amenities, and wide open spaces for outdoor adventure.
+With a population of over 76,000, and a rich history, Flagstaff is a complementing mix of small town charm, historic landmarks, modern amenities, boating and fishing at Upper Lake Mary, and wide open spaces for outdoor adventure.
 There are endless hiking trails ranging from short easy strolls to more difficult hikes like Humphreys Trail at Mount Humphreys, the highest peak within the San Francisco Peaks which is home to the Snowbowl Ski Resort.

 Arizona has the longest stretch of Historic Route 66 which passes through Flagstaff AZ.
 There is a rich culture of the old west and Native American tradition handed down from ancient Indian civilizations that once made their home in Flagstaff.
 Many well-preserved Indian ruins still exist in the area including Wupatki and Walnut Canyon.
 Those who like to hit old town will have a hard time choosing between all of the locally-owned shops, restaurants, galleries, and nightlife in historic downtown.
 Families can even enjoy outdoor movies in the center of town.
 And what a great place to celebrate the coming New Year with the traditional dropping of the Great Pinecone from atop the Weatherford Hotel.
 As Flagstaff’s traditional New Year’s Eve symbol, the Great Pinecone is to Flagstaff what the glitzy giant ball is to New York City.